infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 ## Possible issues

-### mysql not started and database not set up
+### MySQL not started and database not set up

-In the odd case that installation doesn't work, and you get the blue 404 screen, try checking that you are connected to the mysql database.
+In the odd case that installation does not work and you get the blue 404 screen, try checking whether you are connected to the MySQL database.

 ```sh
 brew services list